slealq/estructurasii/README.md

           example --csv mcf outputs the result into a csv file, with the tracename in one column -m (Only used for SRRIP)
           example --rp SRRIP -m 2 (See --rp for more details

+# Simulation expected time
+For a single run of the ./cache.exe, the worst case using an AMD PRO A10-8700B R6, 10 Compute Cores 4C+6G @ 4x 1.8GHz, was 80 seconds.

+For simulation scripts (containning several calls of ./cache.exe) results were:

+     simulation_1: 1m35s

+     simulation_2: 1m31s

+     simulation_3: 14m21s

+Note: Simulation_3 runs 40 simulations inside, so it will take a while no matter what.

 # Results:
 You can read the following paper to see our pick of parameters according to simulation results: https://www.sharelatex.com/read/xxkftxvjfskf.